hexojs/hexo-generator-feed/README.md

 ## Use

-In the [front-matter](https://hexo.io/docs/front-matter.html) of your post, you can optionally add a `description` setting to write a summary for the post.
+In the [front-matter](https://hexo.io/docs/front-matter.html) of your post, you can optionally add a `description`, `intro` or `excerpt` setting to write a summary for the post.
 Otherwise the summary will default to the excerpt or the first 140 characters of the post.

 ## Options